 The team has selected a high-viscosity cyanoacrylate adhesive with which to adhere the calcified lesion model to the vessel model.
-This adhesive should have an overlap shear strength (adhesive strength parallel to the bond) of approximately 2,000 psi or 13,970 kPa [59].
+This adhesive should have an overlap shear strength (adhesive strength parallel to the bond) of approximately 2,000 psi or 13.8 MPa [59].
 The team can test that the adhesive strength of this adhesive is accurate to the target value by performing the ASTM D1002 overlap shear strength test on it.
 This test requires a universal testing machine & software, a load cell, and side-action grips, which measure the force required to break an adhesive bond of a specified size between two metal plates [69].
-This testing procedure is relatively inaccessible and expensive, so performing it may be unrealistic with the team's allotted time and budget.
-Thus, the team may need to rely on the adhesive's technical data sheet to determine its adhesive strength.
+This testing procedure is relatively inaccessible and expensive, so performing it would be unrealistic with the team's allotted time and budget.
+Thus, the team proposed using a modified version of this test.